Money

 Bronze policies must cover at least 18 clinical categories, but Bronze Plus options can include extra treatments like back, neck and spine.
 Compare what each policy includes, as well as which hospitals and specialists your insurer has agreements with as this can greatly affect your access and costs.

 Think about what you're likely to need, not just what sounds serious.
-If you’re prone to sports injuries, have a family history of bowel issues, or want some mental health support, look for a Bronze Plus policy that includes those services.
+If you’re prone to sports injuries or have a family history of bowel issues, look for a Bronze Plus policy that includes those services.

 Many Bronze policies offer flexible excess and co-payment options.
 A higher excess can lower your premium, but make sure it won’t leave you out of pocket if you suddenly need hospital care.
 If you're young and healthy, it might be worth the trade-off, but it’s not one-size-fits-all.